Should the Timing of Inspections be Predictable?: Optimal timing of imperfect inspections

-The imperfect inspection technology creates a new motive to space apart inspections.
-The longer the agent shirks before an inspection, the less likely he is to pass.
-Conversely, after passing one inspection, the agent is likely to pass another inspection conducted soon after.
-Even if the agent shirks in between, he is unlikely to leave behind new evidence over a short time interval.
+The imperfect inspection technology creates a new motive for the principal to space apart inspections.
+To deter \emph{global} deviations, it is wasteful for the principal to conduct imperfect inspections in short succession.
+Suppose that after passing an inspection, the agent begins to shirk for a positive duration.
+If the principal conducts another inspection soon after the last inspection, then the agent is very likely to pass because his shirking is unlikely to leave behind new evidence in a short time interval.
+The optimal policy reflects this new motive to space apart inspections.
+Periodic inspections are still optimal in the innovation regime ($\l_B < \l_G$), but they are also optimal if $\l_B$ is below a higher threshold $\bar{\l}_B > \l_G$.

-The qualitative insight from the perfect inspection case carries over: a large breakdown rate $\l_B$ creates a force toward randomization.
-The new motive to space apart imperfect inspections makes periodic inspections more attractive, so periodic inspections are optimal not only in the innovation regime ($\l_B \leq \l_G$), but also for some parameters in the maintenance regime, provided that $\l_B$ is not too large.
-Conversely, when the breakdown rate $\l_B$ is large enough, the optimal policy leverages the benefits of randomization while also spacing apart inspections.
+On the other hand, if $\l_B$ is above the threshold $\bar{\l}_B$, then the optimal policy leverages the benefits of randomization while also spacing apart inspections.
 After each inspection, there is an inspection-free period.
-After that period, inspections are conducted randomly.
+Once this period elapses, there is a positive probability that the next inspection is conducted immediately.
+Otherwise, the next inspection is conducted with a constant hazard rate thereafter.
+After an inspection is conducted, the cycle repeats, beginning with an inspection-free period.
+This inspection format is observed in practice.
+Under the Brazilian anti-corruption initiative discussed in \cref{sec:maintentance_perfect}, municipalities are selected for audit in regular lotteries, but ``once audited, the municipality can be audited again only after several lotteries have elapsed'' \citep[p.\ 1920]{AvisEtal2018}.
+This rule is a convenient way to (approximately) implement an inspection-free period followed by inspections with a constant hazard rate.

-To state the optimal inspection policy, let $\operatorname{Exp} (\g)$ denote an (independent) exponentially distributed random variable with hazard rate $\g$.
+To formally state the optimal inspection policy, let $\operatorname{Exp} (\g)$ denote an (independent) exponentially distributed random variable with hazard rate $\g$.